UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

 ## Research Direction
-Our goal is to study the effectiveness of supervised learning using RGB image as input, by comparing its accuracy with the RL agent in MetaDrive.
+Our goal is to study the effectiveness of supervised learning using RGB images as input, by comparing its accuracy with the RL agent in MetaDrive.
 We took the following steps to achieve this goal:
-1. Obtain RGB images and ground-truth actions from the driving simulation on MetaDrive using the IDM policy.
+1. Obtain RGB images and ground-truth actions from the driving simulation process of MetaDrive using the IDM policy.
-2. Train a supervised learning model using the RGB images as input and the ground-truth actions as output.
+2. Choose a pretrained DL model and use it to train a supervised learning model using the RGB images as inputs and the ground-truth actions as labels.
 3. Define a policy which uses the trained model to decide the action based on the observation.
 4. Evaluate the performance of the policy.